Erquint/DNS_to_DoH_proxy/readme.md

 ## Caveats and consideratons

 This project is early in development with many features missing, but seems fast, capable and resilient to be used as is for now.
+I think it won't work with just any DoH server as some servers may be ensuring that SNI matches their TLS certificate and refusins service otherwise.